atomxu10/TimeSeriesProject/README.md

     - [Forecasting](#5-3)
 - [Conclusion](#6)

+<a name="1"></a>
 ## Data
 A time series data set consisting of daily maximum temperatures in Melbourne can be found in the file [TempMelbPRO1](https://github.com/atomxu10/TimeSeriesProject/blob/main/TempMelbPRO.csv).
-The data set covers a period of 1 January 1981 to 31 December 1990 and it is kindly provided for educational use by the Time Series Data Library and the data provider DataMarket (DataMarket.com).
+The dataset covers a period of 1 January 1981 to 31 December 1990 and it is kindly provided for educational use by the Time Series Data Library and the data provider DataMarket (DataMarket.com).
+<a name="1-1"></a>